Becoming a Missionary

 Raising financial support:

-The missionary must realize that any support that the missionary receives is ultimately from God, so the missionary is truly only depending upon Him to provide for the missionary; not man.
+The missionary must realize that any support that he receives is ultimately from God.
+He is truly only depending upon Him, not man, to provide for him.

-If the missionary’s needs are fully met, then the missionary can invest more of the missionary’s time, energy, and focus into the work of the ministry.
+With his needs fully met, he can invest more of his time, energy, and focus into the work of the ministry.

-The missionary’s financial support can come through the form of monthly or one-time financial gifts.
-It can also come through God using people to give the missionary the things that the missionary needs (such as food, clothing, shelter, etc.)
+The missionary’s financial support can come in the form of monthly or one-time financial donations.
+Support can also come through material supply; such as food, clothing, shelter, etc.

-If God has called the missionary to ministry, then “the problem” of the missionary’s provision is God’s problem more than it is the missionary’s problem.
+If God called the missionary to ministry, then the responsibility of the his provision is God’s.
 If God expects the missionary to work for Him, then He will provide what the missionary needs to serve Him in that way.

-The missionary must pray to God and trust Him to provide for the missionary’s needs so that the missionary can minister for Him without distraction.
+The missionary must pray to and trust God to provide for his needs so that he can minister for Him without distraction.

 The worker is worthy of his wages.
-If the missionary faithfully works hard for the Lord in the ministry to which He has called that missionary, then the missionary is worthy to be fully supported.
-If the missionary is lazy in the ministry, then the missionary deserves the wages of lazy worker.
+If the missionary faithfully works for the Lord in the ministry to which he is called, then he is worthy to be fully supported.
+If the missionary is lazy in the ministry, then he deserves the wages of a lazy worker.

 Ministry is God’s work.

-He calls all believers and churches to partner with God in His ministry.
+God calls all believers and churches to partner with Him in His ministry.

-We are commanded to be contributing our time, energy, prayers, efforts, resources, and finances to God’s ministry.
+We are commanded to contribute our time, energy, prayers, efforts, resources, and finances to God’s ministry.

-God knows who He will call to serve as a missionary; but we do not who they are, this is why we pray.
+God knows who He will call to serve as a missionary, but since we do not know, we pray.

-God also knows what believer and churches He we will call to give so that the missionary can minister on the field without distraction; but we do not know which believers and churches they will be that support the missionaries, this is why we pray.
+God knows which believers and churches He we will call to support the missionary to enable ministry to continue on the field without distraction.
+We do not know which believers and churches they will be, so we pray.

-When a missionary commits to serve on the mission field, the missionary is partnering with God in God’s work on His mission field.
+When a missionary commits to serve on the mission field, he is partnering with God in His work.

-When a believer or church commits to financially support a missionary, the believer or church is partnering with God in God’s work on His mission field.
+When a believer or church commits to financially support a missionary, the believer or church is partnering with God.

 God’s work on His mission field is about God and what He desires to do.
-God’s work on His mission field is not about the missionary or the believers/churches that support the missionary.
+God’s work on His mission field is not about the missionary or the believers/churches that support him.

-People will not believe the Gospel unless they hear the Gospel; but only God can move their hearts to believe the Gospel once they hear the Gospel from us.
-We do not know who will believe the Gospel or when they will believe the Gospel, but we know that some will.
+People will not believe the Gospel unless they hear it.
+Only God can move their hearts to believe the Gospel once they hear it from us.
+We don’t know who will believe it or when, but we do know that some will.
 When we do not share the Gospel with people, we are robbing them of an opportunity to respond to it.
-We invite people to respond to the Gospel, but we cannot force people to respond to it in the way that we want them to.
+We invite people to respond to the Gospel, but we cannot force them to accept it.
 We entrust their response to God.
-Generally speaking, about 1 out of every 10 people will allow us to share the Gospel with them.
-Generally speaking, about 1 out of 10 who hear the Gospel from us, will believe the Gospel.
-The more we share the Gospel with more people, the more likely more people will respond to the Gospel.
+It’s been said that about 1 of every 10 people will allow us to share the Gospel with them.
+Generally speaking, about 1 of 10 who hear the Gospel from us will believe it.
+The more we share the Gospel, the more opportunity for a positive response.

-Churches and individual believers will not financially support a person as a missionary unless they know that the missionary is indeed serving the Lord as a missionary.
-They will not know that the missionary is serving the Lord unless the missionary tells them.
-They need to know the missionary’s ministry and the missionary’s needs.
-We do not know who will support the missionary or when they will support the missionary, but we know that some will.
-When the missionary does not share the missionary’s ministry and needs with believers/churches, then the missionary is robbing them of an opportunity to partner with the missionary in Gospel ministry.
-The missionary invites believers/churches to partner with the missionary in ministry, but the missionary cannot force them to partner with the missionary.
-The missionary entrusts their response to God.
-Generally speaking, about 1 out of 4 who hear about the missionary’s ministry and needs from that missionary, will partner with that missionary in the missionary’s Gospel ministry.
-The more the missionary shares the missionary’s ministry and needs with more believers/churches, the more likely more believers/churches will respond by partnering with the missionary in Gospel ministry.
+Churches and individual believers will not support a missionary financially unless they know that he is one.
+They will not know that he is serving the Lord unless he tells them.
+They need to know his ministry and its needs.
+We do not know who will support him or when, but we do know that some will.
+When he does not share his ministry and needs with believers/churches, then he is robbing them of an opportunity to partner with him.
+The missionary invites believers/churches to partner with him in ministry, but he cannot make them do it.
+He entrusts their response to God.
+Generally speaking, about 1 of 4 who hear from him about his needs will partner with him.
+The more he shares with more believers/churches, the more opportunity for more believers/churches to respond favorably.

-The missionary should consider calculating how much financial support that the missionary needs to raise and how many believers and churches that the missionary will need to present the missionary’s ministry to in order to get to full financial support.
+The missionary should calculate how much financial support he needs to raise and how many believers and/or churches he will need to reach in order to obtain full financial support.

 Questions for reflection: